GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= develop =

+* Enhancement: Added security by requiring a secret for embedding the download link shortcode
+* Enhancement: Added embed shortcode copy section

 = 2.1.0 on September 25, 2023 =

 * Bugfix: Data from the old nested form could be exported if the nested form was changed.